HYPE Summer Camp Lead Instructor

-Hope for Youth, Inc is seeking enthusiastic computer science instructors for our 2022 Summer Coding Camps.
+Hope for Youth, Inc is seeking enthusiastic computer science instructors for our 2023 Summer Coding Camps.
 Our curriculum is designed to educate, inspire, and equip middle and high school girls with the skills and resources to pursue academics and careers in the technology and engineering sectors, as well as build courage and community.
-Our virtual and in-person programs are unique in their approach by offering students across Georgia the opportunity to participate in camps ranging from 10 days to 15 days, including synchronous and asynchronous instruction alongside technology career exploration.
+Our virtual and in-person programs are unique in their approach by offering students across Georgia the opportunity to participate in camps up to 10 days in duration, including synchronous and asynchronous instruction alongside technology career exploration.

 Our Summer Coding Camps Instructors encourage, nurture and mentor participants, providing them with the essential support needed to build their interest in coding and computational thinking.
 Join us in welcoming these scholars into a supportive community and playing an essential role in their STEM identity development!
 Find out more about our programs on our website and check out past student work in our project gallery!

 - Lead instruction and effectively facilitate an exciting, engaging and accessible classroom environment for a highly diverse group of 30 students.

 - Prepare for class each day by reviewing HYPE curriculum materials in advance and adapting them to meet the needs of the students in your class.